wikimedia/wikimedia-discovery-wetzel/tab_documentation/wiwosm_usage.md

 Outages and inaccuracies
 ------

-- **'A'** (2016-04-15): There was a bug in Maps event logging wherein tracking did not work.
+* '__A__' (2016-04-15): There was a bug in Maps event logging wherein tracking did not work.
 It was patched on 17 June 2016.
 See [T138078](https://phabricator.wikimedia.org/T138078) for more details.
+* '__R__': on 2017-01-01 we started calculating all of Discovery's metrics using a new version of [our data retrieval and processing codebase](https://phabricator.wikimedia.org/diffusion/WDGO/) that we migrated to [Wikimedia Analytics](https://www.mediawiki.org/wiki/Analytics)' [Reportupdater infrastructure](https://wikitech.wikimedia.org/wiki/Analytics/Reportupdater).
+See [T150915](https://phabricator.wikimedia.org/T150915) for more details.

 Questions, bug reports, and feature suggestions
 ------